MicrochipTech/usb-pd-software-framework/README.md

 * [PSF Source Lite](PSF/Demo/PSF_EVB_Source_Lite): A two port PD source only application example that uses GPIO mode DC-DC control.
 Can support up to four PD ports
 * [PSF Source Pro](PSF/Demo/PSF_EVB_Source_Pro): A two-port PD source application example using I2C mode DC-DC control.
 Supports advanced PD features like PD Power Balancing.
 * [PSF Sink](PSF/Demo/PSF_EVB_Sink): A PD sink application example that supports two sink PDO selection algorithms.
 Mode A enables selection of the highest wattage at highest voltage supported by the port partner.
 Mode B enables selection of highest wattage at lowest voltage supported by the port partner.
 * [PSF DRP](PSF/Demo/PSF_EVB_DRP): A PD dual role application example that supports two different types of DRP ports.
 Port 1 is configured as a notebook/laptop type port which can source 5V/3A and sink up to 20V/3A.
 Port 2 is configured as a dock type port which can source up to 20V/3A and sink 5V/0A.
 Both ports support power and data role swaps.
-Additionally, port 1 now supports sink to source mode Fast Role Swap (FRS) while port 2 supports source to sink mode FRS.
+* [PSF FRS](PSF/Demo/PSF_EVB_FRS): A Fast Role Swap (FRS) application example that supports two different types of FRS enabled DRP ports.
+Port 1 is configured as a FRS capable notebook/laptop which is capable of performing a sink-to-source role swap in the event of a power loss.
+Port 2 is configured as a FRS capable dock which is capable of performing a source-to-sink role swap in the event of a power loss.

 Please refer the readme file of your chosen application example for instructions on running the example project.
 We will be updating this space as more features get added to PSF.